ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/mbedls.md

 ### Implementation

-When adding a target to Mbed-ls, you typically need to add a new definition to the platform database.
-You can add a new target to the platform database by adding entry mapping from your platform's four-digit hexadecimal identifier to the name of the board to the `DEFAULT_PLATFORM_DB` variable in [`mbed_lstools/platform_database.py`](https://github.com/ARMmbed/mbed-ls/blob/master/mbed_lstools/platform_database.py).
+When adding a board to Mbed-ls, you typically need to add a new definition to the platform database.
+Before you add your board to the Mbed-ls platform database, you need the Unique product code, a four-digit hexadecimal identifier, you obtained through the mbed enabled program.
+You can add a new board to the platform database by adding an entry mapping from your board's unique product code to the name of the board into the `DEFAULT_PLATFORM_DB` dictionary in [`mbed_lstools/platform_database.py`](https://github.com/ARMmbed/mbed-ls/blob/master/mbed_lstools/platform_database.py).

-You may also need to add a new vendor string for detection on windows.
+If your board uses an interface firmware other than J-Link, STLink, DAPLink or OpenSDA, you need to add a new vendor string for detection on windows.
 If you need to add a new vendor string, add it to the `usb_vendor_list` member of the `MbedLsToolsBase` class in [`mbed_lstools/lstools_base.py`](https://github.com/ARMmbed/mbed-ls/blob/master/mbed_lstools/lstools_base.py).